 Teeth: The teeth are strongly developed and white.
 The ears are usually true scissors bite.
 42 correctly placed teeth, 22 in the lower, 20 in the upper jaw.
 Teeth should not be overshot more than 3/16 of an inch.

 Neck, Topline, Body

 Neck: Neck proudly carried, well muscled and dry.
-Well arched, with nape of neck widening gradually toward body.
-Length of neck proportioned to body and head Withers pronounced and forming the highest point of the body.
+Well arched, with the nape of neck widening gradually toward body.
+Length of neck proportioned to the body and head Withers pronounced and forming the highest point of the body.

 Body: Chest broad with forechest well defined.
-Ribs well sprung from the spine, but flattened in lower end to permit elbow clearance.
+Ribs well sprung from the spine but flattened in lower end to permit elbow clearance.